Akshaya12220082/Concept-of-Python/README.md

 8th June - learning Inheritance and exception handling and also Flask-creating apis to insert, delete, update, get data from a database

-9th June - sets, tuple, dictionary, sets
+10th June - sets, tuple, dictionary, sets

-10th June - discussed regarding the project with team members and defining the idea and whole concept and tech stack fronted and backend for the mini project
+11th June - discussed regarding the project with team members and defining the idea and whole concept and tech stack fronted and backend for the mini project

-11th June - worked on the tech stack asigned and watched some youtube videos to learn the tech stack
+12th June - worked on the tech stack asigned and watched some youtube videos to learn the tech stack

-12th June - done setup with flask and frontend and started with creating API's
+13th June - done setup with flask and frontend and started with creating API's and learning supabase

+14th June - Thought of AI integrations and worked on ATS(application tracking system)

+15th June - created an ATS for apna.ai which shows the percentage match of the resume with the job description